isomerpages/moe-peircesec/_ccas/Sports/Volleyball.md

 description: ""
 third_nav_title: Sports
 ---

-The Volleyball team trains and plays hard twice a week (either in school or online) under the expert hands of Mr Ho, the coach.
-The team has also participated in the B Division Zonal Competition, tapping on every possible opportunity to further hone our skills and achieve high standards of performance.
-We would like our members to enhance volleyball skill mastery through comprehensive and rigorous training.
-Through the intensive programme, the students would have the passion to excel and be imbued with a sense of responsibility.
-Participation in competitions allow the members to develop sportsmanship, resilience, self and social awareness – values that would stand them in good stead in future.
-Lastly, we encourage team mates to treat each other with respect, courtesy and care.
+The Volleyball team trains and plays hard twice a week (either in school or online) under the expert hands of Mr Ho, the coach.&nbsp; The team has also participated in the B Division Zonal Competition, tapping on every possible opportunity to further hone our skills and achieve high standards of performance.&nbsp; We would like our members to enhance volleyball skill mastery through comprehensive and rigorous training.&nbsp; Through the intensive programme, the students would have the passion to excel and be imbued with a sense of responsibility.&nbsp; Participation in competitions allow the members to develop sportsmanship, resilience, self and social awareness – values that would stand them in good stead in future.&nbsp; Lastly, we encourage team mates to treat each other with respect, courtesy and care.

 **Learning Outcomes:**